TeamHaxGD/GDDocs/endpoints/common_parameters.md

 #### gdw
 If the request was made by the Geometry Dash World app, this is set to 1; else it's 0.
 #### accountID
-A unique ID used to identify players.
+A unique ID used to identify accounts.
 If the player is not logged in, this is set to 0.
 #### gjp
 The encoded password of the player.
-If the player is not logged in, this is empty.
+If the player is not logged in, this is empty or not even included.
 #### udid
 An alphanumeric ID used to identify unregistered players.
-This is either based on the device, or generated casually, idk tbh xd
+This is either based on the device, or generated casually.
 #### uuid
 Yet another ID used to identify unregistered players.
-Idk how that's generated tbh.
+These are generated through the database using an unique value.
 #### secret
 A value used to validate requests.
 This may vary from endpoint to endpoint, but it doesnt change.
 #### seedX